ThotakuraGnanaprasuna/Bias-Buster/README.md

-# Bias-Buster
+# bias-buster
-A Python tool to detect and mitigate bias in datasets.
+“A Streamlit app for bias detection and fairness analysis in datasets”.